Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Introduction

 While bright excitons in ML TMDs have been extensively investigated, increasing attention is now devoted to their dark counterparts, particularly in tungsten-based materials such as WS$_2$ and WSe$_2$ \cite{Zhang2017,Park2018,Gelly2022,PhysRevB.111.155409,zhou2017probing}.
 In these systems, the lowest-energy exciton turns out to be an optically inactive dark exciton with the spins of the associated CB and VB states being antiparallel.
 The dark state is populated via the thermal relaxation of an optically generated bright exciton to the lower energy state.
-The negatively charged trions in ML TMDs, which are bound complexes of two electrons and a hole, are of three types: bright intravalley or singlet trion (X$_{\mathrm{S}}^{-}$) with the optically generated bright exciton and a bound resident electron located in the same valley, bright intervalley or triplet trion (X$_{\mathrm{T}}^{-}$) and the dark trion (X$_{\mathrm{D}}^{-}$), as depicted in Figs. 1(a–c).
+The negatively charged trions in ML TMDs, which are bound complexes of two electrons and a hole, are of three types: bright intravalley or singlet trion (X$_{\mathrm{S}}^{-}$), intervalley or triplet trion (X$_{\mathrm{T}}^{-}$) and the dark trion (X$_{\mathrm{D}}^{-}$), as depicted in Figs. 1(a–c).
 Owing to its charged three-particle structure, a trion encodes more information than a single electron with the added advantage that some of its properties are electrically tunable.
 The lifetime of an excitonic complex is finite due to both radiative and non-radiative decay processes.
 Since a dark trion, being optically inactive, does not undergo radiative decay, its lifetime is about two orders of magnitude larger than that of a bright trion, making it a promising candidate for optoelectronic and quantum information applications \cite{Robert2021,PhysRevLett.123.027401}.

 Such applications, however, require at least a partial optical activation (“brightening”) of the dark excitonic complexes for their detection.
-Various approaches have been explored so far to achieve the brightening, e.g, by using magnetic fields, through strain engineering and via coupling to nanostructures with enhanced light-matter interactions \cite{Zhang2017,PhysRevLett.115.257403,Park2018,Gelly2022,PhysRevLett.131.116901,PhysRevLett.129.027402,Robert2021}.
+Various approaches have been explored so far to achieve the brightening, e.g, by using magnetic fields, through strain engineering and via coupling to nanostructures with enhanced light-matter interactions \cite{Zhang2017,Park2018,Gelly2022,Robert2021,PhysRevLett.129.027402,PhysRevLett.131.116901,PhysRevLett.115.257403}.
 Though a number of studies have been carried out on the brightening of dark excitons and trions in ML WSe$_2$ over an extended temperature range, the situation is markedly different for ML WS$_2$ \cite{PhysRevLett.115.257403}.